 - Add your skills and expertise so that other researchers and potential collaborators can

 .
 On top of this, adding

 - find out what your work is about

 - Add your institution and department

-, as will importing contacts from your email address book
+, as will importing contacts from your email address book. about

 - to help us connect you with people you know on ResearchGate